anusha-poudel/web-development/README.md

 I created a basic bio webpage using only HTML.
 It includes my name, a short intro, and some personal details like hobbies and interests.

+📅 Day 2 – Deeper into HTML
+- Learned how to:
+  - Add images and embed videos
+  - Create clickable links
+  - Use `<em>`, `<strong>`, and formatting tags
+  - Write cleaner HTML with whitespace and indentation

+Course I'm Following:
+I'm currently learning HTML through Codecademy which involves interactive sessions and ceritificate of completion.